NouFeet/CasualMathCompanion/README.md

 ### How to run?

+- First, open MathCompanion file in your IDE.
+- After that, you will have to download/add JavaFX-11 framework and JUnit Jupiter 5.

-> For successful building you only have to change path in
+- For successful building you have to change path in
 > `CasualMathCompanion/MathCompanion/src/com/nikitakuprins/mathCompanion/datamodel/DataSource.java`

 ```java